 • developing business, marketing or other plans.

-JSP, YA, SpB or PP, with a compulsory mutual obligation requirement
+JSP, YA, SpB or PP with a compulsory mutual obligation requirement

-In addition to the requirements in their job plan, this individual begins volunteering for 20 hours per fortnight with a local charity.
-Their 10 hours of activity per fortnight to meet their mutual obligation requirements combined with 20 hours of unpaid voluntary work mean their hours of activity is 30 hours per fortnight, and an entitlement to 72 hours of subsidised care per fortnight (step 2 of the activity test).
+• Example: An individual in receipt of JSP is spending 20 hours per fortnight attending interviews, approaching employers and writing applications to meet their compulsory mutual obligation requirements.
+This individual would be entitled to the basic subsidy amount of 72 hours per fortnight.
+In addition to the requirements in their job plan, this individual begins volunteering for 30 hours per fortnight with a local charity.
+Their 20 hours per fortnight to meet their mutual obligation requirements combined with 30 hours of unpaid voluntary work mean their hours of activity is 50 hours per fortnight, entitling them to 100 hours of subsidised care per fortnight.

-Other activities
+Other participation

-CCSMinRules Part 3 Division 3 Recognised activities
+CCSMinRules Part 3 Division 3 Recognised participation, Part 3 Division 4 Minister's rules result

 SSAct section 5(1)-'adopted child', section 1207A-'child'